Find out why so many people are diving head first into play-to-earn games.

 What is the Play-to-Earn Business Model?

-There are many ways that play-to-earn games can make money.
+There are many ways that play-to-earn games can make money using crypto.
 While the approaches used can vary from game to game, there are a few common ways that you may come across when investigating games where crypto is involved.

 Native Cryptocurrencies: Many games have in-game currency, and many offer unlockables that can be paid for; due to how effective this can be in producing revenue for the developers, many P2E games are also taking this route.
 However, they may do so differently from merely storing a variable in your save file or somewhere in the cloud.
 By creating cryptocurrencies native to the game or utilizing established cryptos like Bitcoin or Ethereum, they can take these forms of in-game money beyond the typical bounds of a game.

 NFTs: It’s common for many crypto-focused games to involve NFTs in some way.
 Often selling NFTs is one of the ways these projects get funding in the first place.
 You may see projects using the concept of an NFT as a way to tokenize in-game items, avatars, vehicles, cards, and just about anything you’ve seen in a video game before has the potential to be an NFT, whether or not that adds to the playability of the game, that’s another story.